Suffolk Militia: Local Militia

 While the Militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
 These were raised to counter the declining numbers of Volunteers, and if their ranks could not be filled voluntarily the Militia Ballot was employed.
 They would be trained once a year.
 On 24 December 1808 the 4th Duke of Grafton, Lord Lieutenant of Suffolk, issued commissions to officers in the Colneis Battalion (in Colneis Hundred, south of Ipswich), under Maj George Wenyeve, and the Risbridge Battalion (in Risbridge Hundred, in the west of the county) under Maj William Robinson, and by 1 June 1809 he was issuing commissions in the Babergh Battalion (in Babergh Hundred around Sudbury).
 However, he also issued commissions in a number of continuing volunteer corps.

 The Local Militia was strengthened in 1812: on 1 May Gilbert Affleck was appointed Lt-Col of the Risbridge Battalion, and Martin Cocksedge as Lt-Col of the Babergh Battalion, which were now referred to as regiments; on 1 June George Wenyeve of the Colneis Battalion was also promoted to Lt-Col. Towards the end of the war the Suffolk Local Militia must have been reorganised, because on 1 May 1815 Roger Pettiward was commissioned as Lt-Col of the 1st Eastern Regiment of Suffolk Local Militia.
 There were presumably at least two regiments in East Suffolk, because a uniform button is recorded for the 2nd East Suffolk Local Militia raised at Woodbridge.

 Ireland

-Legislation passed in 1811 permitted English militia regiments to serve in Ireland once again, for a period of two years.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland (and vice versa), for a period of two years.
 The West Suffolks served there from April 1813 until September 1814, when they returned to Bury St Edmunds to be disembodied at the end of the Napoleonic War.
 The East Suffolks also went to Ireland, in February 1814, and were still serving there while the short Waterloo campaign was fought.
 They finally returned to Ipswich to be disembodied in February 1816.

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 The East Suffolks became a Light Infantry regiment in 1831.